Study on patients with superficial bladder cancer

 Largest prospective study conducted worldwide

 Mr Haider Syed, a consultant urological surgeon at Good Hope Hospital, has gained international recognition for leading an extensive study on patients with superficial bladder cancer.
-This groundbreaking study believed to be the largest prospective study conducted worldwide on the topic, involves the use of a holmium YAG laser to perform a less invasive surgical procedure on patients with recurrent bladder cancer.
+This groundbreaking study, believed to be the largest prospective study conducted worldwide on the topic, involves the use of a holmium YAG laser to perform a less invasive surgical procedure on patients with recurrent bladder cancer.
 The walk-in procedure allows for a quicker recovery time and is carried out with local anaesthetic, resulting in fewer complications than the conventional treatment given under general anaesthetic.

 Remarkable improvement in patient experience

 Mr Syed’s work on bladder cancer has won recognition at various levels, including Europe’s European Annual Urology Meeting in Vienna and the British Association of Urological Surgeons.
-More recently, his research gained international acclaim at the World Congress EndoUrology in 2012.
+More recently, his research gained international acclaim at the World Congress Endourology in 2012.

 Better outcomes for patients

 According to Mr Syed, this study has far-reaching implications for the future treatment of superficial bladder cancer.
-Good Hope Hospital is now setting the standard nationally in this area of urology, thanks to the team’s specialization and in-depth study of these treatment techniques over a significant period.
+Good Hope Hospital is now setting the standard nationally in this area of urology, thanks to the team’s specialisation and in-depth study of these treatment techniques over a significant period.
 The hope is that this study will inspire other healthcare providers worldwide to follow suit, resulting in better outcomes for patients suffering from this condition.

 Article Source:– University Hospitals Birmingham NHS Foundation Trust | Good Hope leading the way internationally with bladder cancer laser treatment